Danielle Page; A Bronze Medal Olympian!

 Freja Werth

-Freja has signed in Spain with Sedis for her rookie season!
+Freja has signed in Spain with Sedis for the fall or 2025 and Volou in Greece for the remainder of the season!

 Sofia Persson